-About the Reef Trust Partnership and Traditional Owner Component
+2. About the Reef Trust Partnership and Traditional Owner Component

-The investment of \$443.3 million is the largest single government investment in protecting the Reef and its Outstanding Universal Value and importantly has secured Australia's largest Traditional Owner Reef Protection Program with \$51.8m of investment dedicated over the life of the Agreement.
-This investment acts to catalyse and accelerate important activities that Traditional Owners have planned to look after Country, maintain cultural practice and build strong foundations for the future.
+The Reef Trust Partnership investment is the largest single government investment in protecting the Reef and its Outstanding Universal Value.
+Importantly it has secured Australia's largest Traditional Owner Reef Protection Program, with \$51.8m of investment dedicated over the life of the Partnership.
+This investment aims to improve Traditional Owner engagement in the management of the Great Barrier Reef World Heritage Area and Catchment, and acts to catalyse and accelerate important activities that Traditional Owners have planned to look after Country.
+These activities maintain cultural practice and build strong foundations for the future.